sharontega/udemy_courses/README.md

-The dataset was gotten from kaggle.

-The project is about different courses offered in udemy.

-The data was cleaned and maipulated on power query and was visualised using powerbi.
+The dataset was acquired from Kaggle and pertains to various courses available on Udemy.
+The data underwent cleaning and manipulation processes using Power Query, and insights were visually presented using Power BI for enhanced data visualization.